 If indeed certain situations require certain more appropriate methods, it seemed that the way the struggle went until now was quite ineffective.
-The occupation of THFS, the actions, and all that has been done brought use it and what we want to happen here.
+The occupation of THFS, the actions, and all that has been done brought positivety and brought a lot to individuals and the collective, but still the situation was not in our favor at all.
+Machines continued to work and the trees continued to be cut.